benalon96/Flappy-Diver/README.md

 # Flappy-Diver
-Game application for Android Devices written in Java. the Purpose of the game is to escape with the diver from the sharks and collect as many coins as possible!
+Game application for Android Devices written in Java.
+The Purpose of the game is to escape with the diver from the sharks and collect as many coins as possible!

 Video of the game: https://youtu.be/Ul2RphwIVxE